ktmeaton/plague-phylogeography/narratives/DHSI2020Local.md

         <p style='text-align: center;'>Marmots in Qinghai Province, China.
 Jason Lee, Reuters.</p>
 </a>

 #### What about North American and European marmots?
 Are they immune?
+More likely, this is yet again geographic bias.

 <a href="https://commons.wikimedia.org/wiki/File:Marmot_on_rocks.jpg">
   <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/5/5a/Marmot_on_rocks.jpg/800px-Marmot_on_rocks.jpg" width="70%">